 A subset of 147 farms, which have participated in both BFCP and BP, demonstrates the positive output that the programme has on the habitat health of the Burren.
 The average score from the subset of 147 farms, from 2010 to 2018, shows an increase from 6.61 in 201o to 7.4 in 2018.
 This increase can be seen in the shift in I-1 scores away from scores 3-7 and towards scores of 8-10, as shown in the bar chart below.

 Advantages of the results-based payment system

 The results-based payment system has three main advantages.
 Firstly, it allows farmers greater freedom to decide how to manage their land while encouraging and supporting them to use their skill and experience to improve their environmental and agricultural performance.
 Secondly, this system guarantees the taxpayer better value for money — no delivery, no payment! — unlike other programmes who pay the same rate regardless of environmental output.
-Thirdly, the field scoring system acts as a monitoring system which generates data (see graph below) which clearly demonstrates the positive environmental impact of the Programme.
-This graph shows that, between 2010 and 2014, the area of Burren grassland in very good condition (scoring 8,9,10) increased and the area in poorer condition decreased (scoring 3–7).
-This landscape-level (15,000ha) data offers a strong endorsement of the Burren Life hybrid approach, which has also been adopted by the Burren Programme.
+Thirdly, the field scoring system acts as a monitoring system which generates data (see graph above) which clearly demonstrates the positive environmental impact of the Programme.